ljw1004/csharpspec/csharp/lexical-structure.md

     ;
 ```

 The vertical bar in the *right_shift* and *right_shift_assignment* productions are used to indicate that, unlike other productions in the syntactic grammar, no characters of any kind (not even whitespace) are allowed between the tokens.
-These productions are treated specially in order to enable the correct  handling of *type_parameter_list*s (§10.1.3).
+These productions are treated specially in order to enable the correct  handling of *type_parameter_list*s ([Type parameters](classes.md#type-parameters)).

 ## Pre-processing directives